dnanexus/dxfuse/README.md

 Creating new files and uploading them to the platform is allowed when dxfuse is mounted with the `-writeable` flag.
 Writing to files is **append only**, and any non-sequential writes will return `ENOTSUP`.
 Seeking or reading from is not permitted while a file is being written.

+**NOTE `dxfuse -writeable` mode was primarly designed and written to support spark file output**

 ## Supported operations

 `-writeable` mode also enables the following operations: rename (mv), unlink (rm), mkdir, and rmdir.
 Rewriting of existing files is not permitted, nor is truncating existing files.

+### mkdir behavior

+All `mkdir` operations via dxfuse are treated as `mkdir -p`.
+This is because dxfuse does not present the realtime state of the project.
+Folders can be created outside of dxfuse (or in another dxfuse process), and therefore not be visible to the current running dxfuse.
+A subsequent `mkdir` --> `project-xxxx/newFolder` returns a 422 error, even though it could not see the folder.
+This design is due to spark behavior where multiple worker nodes sometimes attempt to create the same output directory.

 ## File upload and closing